 Nourish - What’s in Season: Irish Autumn Foods

-There is a plethora of yummy foods for you to choose from in autumn, including pumpkins, parsnips, winter squash, sweet potatoes, turnips, apples, pears, figs, elderberries and even cranberries!
+There are a plethora of yummy foods for you to choose from in autumn.
+These include veggies like pumpkins, parsnips, winter squash, sweet potatoes and turnips.
+Joining them are apples, pears, figs, elderberries and even cranberries!

-It’s time to go wild in the kitchen and whip up some tasty seasonal dishes, like roasted root vegetables, creamy pumpkin soup, caramelized pears and crisp apple and quince pies.
+It’s time to go wild in the kitchen and whip up some tasty seasonal dishes, like roasted root vegetables and creamy pumpkin soup.
+Maybe even some caramelized pears and crisp apple and quince pies.
+Oh Autumn, how I love you!

 You also probably know by now that buying local and seasonal foods is one of many great ways to reduce your environmental impact, increase the nutrient value of your food, and support local farmers.